-It’s natural to worry when your horse undergoes surgery to have an eye removed, but a study from England suggests that the chances for complications or other problems related to the procedure are low.
+It’s natural to worry when your horse undergoes surgery for eye removal, but a study from England suggests that the chances for complications or other problems related to the procedure are low.

 Veterinarians reviewed the records of 170 horses who underwent eye removal (enucleation) at eight referral centers in the United Kingdom from August 2006 to March 2015.
 Although the study did not focus on the reasons for the surgery, it is often performed to relieve discomfort from or halt the progression of uveitis, fungal infections and ulcers.
 In addition to reviewing medical records, information was gathered from 119 of the owners by completion of a questionnaire about their satisfaction with the outcome of the procedure.